How do I schedule an appointment?

 Do you have same day appointments?

 Yes, there are a limited number of same day appointments available throughout the day.
-Just call 708-352-0081 to speak to one of our Patient Services Representatives.

 What should I bring to my appointments?

-Please bring photo identification and your Insurance card.
+For Health Center appointments, bring photo identification and your Insurance card.

 What documents do I need if I am applying for a sliding scale discount?